zntfdr/Selenops/README.md

      ...
  )
 ```
-  and then use `import SelenopsCore` whenever necessary.
+  ...and then use `import SelenopsCore` whenever necessary.

 ## Command line tool
 <p align="center">